mostlyken/aws-mostly-one-pager/README.md

 )
 ```

-Mock data is differentiated from synthetic data in that mock data is created entirely from scratch, with no underlying subject data upon which to model.
-You can use mock data to expand an existing subject dataset if you wish, but it is not required to have any data to start the process.
+Mock data is different from synthetic data in that mock data is created entirely from scratch, with no real data to be modeled on.
+You can use mock data to expand an existing dataset if you wish, but it is not required to have any data to start the process.

-Mock data is helpful for testing data model structure and shape in a development or staging environment, when real-world subject data may not be available or the underlying data model is subject to rapid iteration and change.
+Mock data is helpful for testing data model structure and shape in a development or staging environment, when real-world data may not be available or the underlying data model is subject to rapid iteration and change.

 The [MOSTLY Synthetic Mock repository](https://github.com/mostly-ai/mostlyai-mock?tab=readme-ov-file#synthetic-mock-data-) supports natural language prompting and a declarative syntax to ensure that the generated mock data meets your exact requirements.